ckeditor/ckeditor5/docs/builds/guides/development/plugins.md

 Creating your own plugins is a straightforward task but it requires good knowledge about a few aspects of the CKEditor 5 development environment.
 The following resources are recommended as a starting point:

-* The {@linkTODO Plugin development guide} in the CKEditor 5 Framework documentation.
+* The {@linkTODO framework/guides/creating-plugin Plugin development guide} in the {@link framework/index CKEditor 5 Framework} documentation.
 * {@link builds/guides/development/custom-builds Creating custom builds} which is necessary to have your plugin included inside a CKEditor 5 build.

 A good understanding of the {@link framework/index CKEditor 5 Framework} is also very welcome when it comes to creating plugins.